-The Floyd-Warshall Algorithm is an algorithm that computes the length of the shortest path between every pair of vertices in a graph with edge weights in time and space.
+The Floyd-Warshall Algorithm is an algorithm that computes the length of the shortest path between every pair of vertices in a directed graph with edge weights and no negative cycles in time and space.

-If the edge weights are non-negative, this problem can also be solved by Dijkstra’s Algorithm in
+This problem can also be solved by Johnson’s Algorithm in

 • time and space, or